also available »

-- The Effects of El Niño/La Niña on Phytoplankton and Fish video illustrates the effects of climatic cycles with phytoplankton populations.
-Phytoplankton form the base of the food web and supply half of all the oxygen that we breathe.
+- The Effects of El Niño/La Niña on Phytoplankton and Fish video illustrates the effects of climatic cycles on phytoplankton populations.
+Phytoplankton forms the base of the food web and supply half of all the oxygen that we breathe.

 Find activities and visuals for teaching this topic

 Energy Economics in Ecosystems What powers life?
 In most ecosystems, sunlight is absorbed and converted into usable forms of energy via photosynthesis.
 These usable forms of energy are carbon-based.

 Ocean Productivity The purpose of this website is to provide the science and broader communities with global, updated ocean productivity estimates.

 Campus Farmers The site offers a wealth of information and links to resources about starting an on-campus farm, managing farm finances, and staying in business.